dogsupTech/backend/README.md

 # Backend

 This repository contains the backend services for DogsupTech, specifically serving as the backend for [Vetz.ai](https://vetz.ai).
-It is built using Flask and integrates with the Falcon 180b through Langchain for advanced language processing capabilities.
+It is built using Flask and integrates with the Falcon 180B through Langchain for advanced language processing capabilities.
+Additionally, it integrates with Whisper for transcribing audio files.

+The backend is hosted on Google Cloud Platform (GCP), with infrastructure set up using Terraform, and continuous integration and deployment (CI/CD) managed through GitHub Actions.
+The corresponding frontend for this project can be found at [dogsupTech/frontend](https://github.com/dogsupTech/frontend).

 ## Table of Contents